 I'm interested in A-Levels and Level 3 BTEC qualifications

-From September 2017 we are delighted to announce that we will be joining with Barnwell school in Stevenage to increase the range of subjects that we offer students.
+From September 2017 joined Barnwell school in Stevenage to increase the range of subjects that we offer students.
 This exciting new partnership will broaden the range of A-Level and BTEC courses on offer to students in Stevenage.
 All subjects that follow a two year programme are complemented by a range of study skills and enrichment activities.

 Level 2 and level 3 Vocational and Apprenticeship programmes are available through our partnership with North Herts College/Hart Learning and Development. http://www.nhc.ac.uk/